Chapter in this post:

 I think this is close to what many of us are looking for when it comes to docking laptops, but it costs a whopping $ 320 (in gray, $ 10 more for black?): Razer Thunderbolt 4 Dock

-I don't see much in terms of a simple USB-C to multi-USB-C hub, but I still see a lot of electronics reviews that have devices without USB-C ports with a derogatory "No USB-C in."
-Year 2021? " dismiss.
+I don't see much in terms of a basic USB-C to multi-USB-C hub, but I still see a lot of electronics reviews labeling devices without USB-C ports with a derogatory "No USB-C im year 2021?” dismiss

 What a disappointing disaster.